Adrien Voisin

 Adrien Alexandre Voisin (1890–1979), was an American sculptor.
-He was known for his bronze work, and had been one of the lead architectural sculptors at Hearst Castle.
+He is known for his bronze work and for being one of the lead architectural sculptors at Hearst Castle.

 Early life and education

-Adrien Alexandre Voisin was born on May 8, 1979 in the town of Islip in Suffolk County, New York, to parents from France.
+Adrien Alexandre Voisin was born in 1890 in the town of Islip in Suffolk County, New York, to parents from France.
 He was raised in Newport, Rhode Island.
 Voisin first learned the art of taxidermy and apprenticed as a woodcarver.
 In his early career he studied art under Elijah Baxter Jr. and William Sergeant Kendall at the Yale School of Fine Arts (now Yale School of Art).

 He continued his art studies in France at the Beaux-Arts de Paris; the École nationale supérieure des arts décoratifs; and at Académie Colarossi.
 He also worked under Jean Antoine Injalbert and Antonin Mercié in France.
 While studying at Beaux-Arts de Paris, Voisin was using the Fonderie Valsuani an art bronze foundry, when he met the sculptor Alexander Calder, who was a few years older.
 Calder strongly disliked Voisin's work which he wrote about in his journal.

 While in France during World War I, he served first in the American Volunteer Motor Ambulance Corps; and later served in the 49th Infantry Regiment in the United States Army.
 After the war he moved to California "for his health", as he had been exposed to mustard gas.